namine92/namine92.github.io/content/android/v1/index.md

 title: MapsIndoors for Android - Getting Started
 ---

+> Note!
+A [newer version](../../android/v2) of the MapsIndoors SDK for Android is available.
+The legacy version will not receive new features and will only get bugfix and security updates.

 This guide explains how to start using a MapsIndoors map in your Android application.
 Make sure that you have read the [prerequisites](../../#prerequisites).

 ## Basic Example